natcap/invest.users-guide/source/coastal_blue_carbon.rst

 Carbon Stocks
 ^^^^^^^^^^^^^

-Carbon stocks :math:`S` for a given year :math:`t` are calculated by adding the net carbon sequestration for year :math:`t` to the stocks available in the prior year :math:`t-1`.
+Carbon stocks :math:`S` for a given year :math:`t` and pool :math:`p` are calculated by adding the net carbon sequestration for year :math:`t` to the stocks available in the prior year :math:`t-1`.
 Or, alternatively, by using the initial stock values from the biophysical table, :math:`S_{p,t_{baseline}}`.

 .. math::
         S_{p,t} = \begin{Bmatrix}
                 S_{p,t-1} + N_{p,t} & if & t > t_{baseline} \\
                 S_{p,t_{baseline}} & if & t = t_{baseline}
         \end{Bmatrix}

+The carbon stocks for year :math:`t` represent the carbon stocks at the very beginning of year :math:`t`.

 Net sequestration :math:`N_{p,t}` refers to the amount of carbon gained or lost within year :math:`t`, and the state of the most recent transition determines